Events operate by stories

 It’s been hard to miss the deluge of books and articles pointing out (correctly) that presenters who tell relevant, well-told stories have far more impact on listeners than those who recite a litany of facts.
 It’s not surprising that the most popular and highly paid professional speakers are those with a vivid story to tell — one that often follows some variant of the hero’s journey

 Unfortunately, such power can also be used for evil.
-Stories can be used to inflict great damage.
+People can use stories to inflict great damage.

-As event planners, we are often involved in selecting and supporting presenters who are given a platform to tell their stories to an audience, hopefully for good but possibly for nefarious reasons.
+Event planners often select and support presenters who get a platform to tell their stories to an audience.
 While acknowledging the power of stories, let’s not forget that they can evoke dark passions in those who hear them.
 As people who make events happen, we bear a responsibility to decide whether we want to tacitly support those storytellers among us who use stories for immoral and unethical ends.

 For five days, forty of us lived in silence, meditating in the Vipassana tradition.
 No talking, no reading, no writing, no phone, no internet.

 Before this experience, I had never been silent for even one day of my life.